eclipse-sumo/sumo/docs/web/docs/Tutorials/GTFS.md

 ```

 The generated simulation inputs are the same as [above](#routes_from_osm) and thus the same call to sumo/sumo-gui can be used.

+!!! note
+    It is recommended that the stops are imported with netconvert options **--ptstop-output <stops> --ptline-output <lines>**, because importing lines improves the localization of stops.

 # Using the outputs in a simulation